Are you struggling to be recognized as a business?

 Why do your users maintain active participation in your community?

 Always, provide a logical answer to this question.
-As your users need to find something in your community that is worth their time.
+Your users need to find something in your community that is worth their time.

 Provide helpful resources to your community members and thorough answers to their questions.
 Educate them not only about your brand but about the industry too.